CENTRE FOR REGIONAL AND LOCAL HISTORY LIBRARY

 Room 101 holds the library collections previously located in the Topographical Library at Marc Fitch House and a selection of the maps and books from the 1st floor Map Rooms.

-Subjects covered include: Topographical reference; Historiography; Cartography; Place names; History of the Landscape; Rural History; Communications and Architecture; and the County Collections.
+Subjects covered include: Guides, Atlases; Historiography; Cartography; Place names; Personal names; History of the Landscape; Rural History; Communications; and the County Collections.

 Maps include major OS series folded maps; large-scale county maps, and atlases.